-If you’re unsure, the nutritional information table included on your foods packaging can help you to decide whether it’s something you want to include in your Orlistat diet.
+If you’re unsure, the nutritional information table included on your food packaging can help you decide whether it’s something you want to include in your Orlistat diet.

 On the other hand, low-fat foods will be your new best friend — think fruits, veggies, lean white fish and chicken breast, and low-fat dairy options.

 Seasonings and spices contain very little to no fat too, so it’s time to stock up your spice rack and try out some new recipes!